Drúedain: History

 The Drûgs were the first to migrate from Hildórien, the land where the race of Men awoke in the east of Middle-earth.
 Initially they headed south, into Harad, but then they turned north-west, becoming the first Men to cross the great river Anduin.
 Many of them settled in the White Mountains, where they were the first people.

 Some of the Drúedain continued north-west, settling in Beleriand.
-There a band lived among the Second House of Men, the Haladin, in the First Age in the forest of Brethil, whence the Elves came to know and love them.
+A band of them lived there in the First Age, in the forest of Brethil among the Second House of Men, the Haladin, whence the Elves came to know and love them.
 Aghan the Drûg is a protagonist in "The Faithful Stone", a short story set in Beleriand in the First Age.

 Although a number of the Drúedain came with the Edain to Númenor, they had left or died out before the Akallabêth, as had the Púkel-men of Dunharrow.
 At the end of the Third Age the Drûgs still lived in the Drúadan Forest of the White Mountains, and on the long cape of Andrast west of Gondor.
 The region north of Andrast was still known as Drúwaith Iaur, or "Old Drûg land".

 The term Púkel-men used by the Rohirrim was also applied to the statues constructed by the Drúedain to guard important places and homes; some evidently had the power to come to life.
 Because of their ugly appearance and frightening statues the Drúedain were feared and loathed by other Men of the region; they were considered little better than Orcs, and there was much enmity between those peoples.

 Nevertheless, the Drúedain of Ghân-buri-Ghân's clan came to the aid of the Rohirrim during the War of the Ring.
 A large company of Orcs had been sent to the Drúadan Forest to waylay the host of Rohan as it made its way to the aid of Gondor.
 It was the "woodcrafty beyond compare" Drúedain who held off the Orcs with poisoned arrows whilst they guided the Rohirrim through the forest by secret paths.
 Without their help the Rohirrim would not have arrived at the Battle of the Pelennor Fields, and Sauron would likely have triumphed.
 This action earned the Drúedain the respect of other Men, and King Elessar granted them the Drúadan Forest "forever" in thanks.